Exterior Barn Lights for Colorado Retreat

 A third Bowie is adjacent to the side door of the garage just steps from the front door.

-“I originally purchased Universal Gooseneck Lights to flank the Wolf Den’s front door,” she notes.
+“I originally purchased Union Gooseneck Lights to flank the Wolf Den’s front door,” she notes.
 “When I installed them, I realized the front porch swing would hit the fixture.
 Oops!
 I purchased two of the Bowie Sconces for the hot tub area so I swapped them out.
 I’m so glad I did!”

 The hot tub area is now illuminated by the gooseneck lights which extend further away from the facade than the sconces providing better lighting on the pathway.